Test Id : MCSRC

 Collection Instructions: Submit a formalin-fixed, paraffin-embedded tissue block with acceptable amount of tumor tissue.

-Collection Instructions: Submit 1 slide stained with hematoxylin and eosin and 15 unstained, nonbaked slides with 5-micron thick sections of the tumor tissue.
+15 Unstained, nonbaked slides with 5-micron thick sections of the tumor tissue.

 Additional Information: Unused unstained slides will not be returned.

-Collection Instructions: Submit 2 to 4 slides stained and coverslipped with a preferred total of 10,000 nucleated cells, or a minimum of at least 3000 nucleated cells.
+Collection Instructions: Submit 2 to 6 slides, stained and coverslipped, with a total of 10,000 nucleated cells (preferred) or 2 slides with at least 2000 nucleated cells per slide (minimum).

 Note: Glass coverslips are preferred; plastic coverslips are acceptable but will result in longer turnaround times.